 Find out when your exams will be held and how to access your personal exam timetable.

-You must plan to be in Melbourne during the entire examination period (including the special and supplementary period), as the exam timetable is subject to change.
+You must plan to be available during the entire examination period (including the special and supplementary period), as the exam timetable is subject to change.

 |Semester 1, 2020||Date|

 |Exam timetable available||Monday 25 May by 5pm|

 |SWOT Vac||Monday 8 June to Friday 12 June|

 |Exam period||Monday 15 June to Friday 3 July|

 |Special and supplementary exam timetable available||Monday 20 July by 5pm|

 |Special and supplementary exam period||Thursday 23 July to Thursday 30 July|